anasnajj/hass_virtual_pir/README.md

-# hass_virtual_pir
-The Virtual PIR Sensor integration for Home Assistant introduces a unique approach to motion detection, utilizing the ubiquitous ping operation to simulate passive infrared (PIR) motion sensors within your smart home environment.
-By leveraging the simplicity and versatility of the ping command,

 # Virtual PIR Sensor for Home Assistant

 The Virtual PIR Sensor integration for Home Assistant introduces a unique approach to motion detection, utilizing the ubiquitous ping operation to simulate passive infrared (PIR) motion sensors within your smart home environment.
 By leveraging the simplicity and versatility of the ping command, this integration provides an innovative solution for creating virtual motion detection zones and enhancing your home automation capabilities.